hatchddigital/empty-coop/README.md

 Everyone writes different, so enforcing sameness in a complete sense is a pointless endevour.
 However, there are some golden rules we should all follow, to ensure we can pick each other's work up, and to ensure our styles remain effecient:

-### Rule 1: Avoid overqualification and lots of descendence
+### Rule 1: Avoid overqualification and lots of descendent selectors

 When writing a CSS rule, it should be made as specific as it needs to be, for that rule to stick.
 A rule shouldn't be over-qualified for the sake of it.
 Let's say for example, we're targeting the *h1* inside this element: